m-moshtagh/Ohara/Java/Core/functionalprogramming/optional/OPTIONALS.md

 # Optional

+## Null

+null is a type defined in java language specification, however since it doesn't have a name we can't define a variable of type null or cast or use instance of operator on it.

+when null appears in program NullPointerException will be thrown.

+The traditional ways to avoid nulls:

+* assertions
+* if/else statements
+* methods of Objects class
+* try/catch blocks

+best practices for parts of app that we don't have control on:

+* document API
+* check for nulls in upper layers
+* fail fast
+* use exceptions to indicate that invalid value has been received

+best practices for indoor code:

+* never pass null to a function
+* never return null from a function
+* return empty collections or optionals

+> never overcomplicate things

+## Annotations

+### spring

+spring provides annotations for static analysis for null values in scope of fields, return types, parameters, package and API.

+* @NonNull
+* @Nullable
+* @NonNullApi
+* @NonNullFields

+these produce warnings at compile time.

+### Hibernate validator

+This is the implementation of a bean validation JSR and is not bound to only persistence layer.
+These validations are performed at runtime. we can

+* @NotNull
+* @Size
+* @Min/@Max
+* @PositiveOrZero

+> @Column(nullable == false) provides a constraint on table.

+We apply the annotations on our DTO or entity classes. in controller level we need to use `@Valid` in parameter of getting that type.
+In service layer we also need to annotate the class with `@Validated`.
+In persistence level the entity will be validated when entity manager tries to flush.

+> above using @NotNull on top of fields we can use it in a collection definition. `List<@NotNull String> strings.`

+### Lombok

+Lombok also has annotation that will generate condition checks for null values and throw exception.

+* @NonNull

+> This can be used with @Data annotation to add checks on fields annotated with @NonNull in constructors and setter
+> getters.

 ## Null is a smell!

 In case of null we the worst part that always comes to mind is runtime NullPointerException Which is a pain in the ass.